obonaventure/cnp3/book/network/network.rst

    Organisation of a small Internet

 The first class of routing protocols are the `intradomain routing protocols` (sometimes also called the interior gateway protocols or :term:`IGP`).
 An intradomain routing protocol is used by all the routers inside a domain to exchange routing information about the destinations that are reachable inside the domain.
-There exist several routing protocols.
-Some domains use :term:`RIP`  which is a distance vector protocols.
+There are several intradomain routing protocols.
+Some domains use :term:`RIP`  which is a distance vector protocol.
 Other domains use link-state routing protocols such as :term:`OSPF` or :term:`IS-IS`.
-Finally, some domains use static routing or proprietary protocols such as :term:`IGRP` :term:`EIGRP`
+Finally, some domains use static routing or proprietary protocols such as :term:`IGRP` or :term:`EIGRP`.

 These intradomain routing protocols usually have two objectives.
 First, they distribute routing information that corresponds to the shortest path between two routers in the domain.
 Second, they should allow the routers to quickly recover from link and router failures.

 The second class of routing protocols are the `interdomain routing protocols` (sometimes also called the exterior gateway protocols or :term:`EGP`).
 The objective of an interdomain routing protocol is to distribute routing information between domains.
 For scalability reasons, an interdomain routing protocol must distribute aggregated routing information and considers each domain as a blackbox.

 A very important difference between intradomain and interdomain routing are the `routing policies` that are used by each domain.
-Inside a single domain, all routers are considered equal and when several routes are available to reach a given destination prefix, the best route is selected based on technical criteria such as the route with the shortest delay, the route with the minimum number of hops, the route with the highest bandwidth, ...
+Inside a single domain, all routers are considered equal and when several routes are available to reach a given destination prefix, the best route is selected based on technical criteria such as the route with the shortest delay, the route with the minimum number of hopsor the route with the highest bandwidth, ...

 When we consider the interconnection of domains that are managed by different organisations, this is not true anymore.
 Each domain implements its own routing policy.

-As we will see later, the objective of the interdomain routing protocol is to find the `cheapest` route towards each destination.
+A routing policy is composed of three elements : an `import filter` that specifies which routes can be accepted by a domain, an `export filter` that specifies which routes can be advertised by a domain and a ranking algorithm that selects the best route when a domain knows several routes towards the same destination prefix.
+As we will see later, another important difference is that the objective of the interdomain routing protocol is to find the `cheapest` route towards each destination.
 There is only one interdomain routing protocol : :term:`BGP`.

 Intradomain routing